2013–14 St. Francis Brooklyn Terriers men's basketball team: Non-conference games

 St. Francis Brooklyn upset Miami (FL) in their first match of the season 66–62 in overtime.
 The Hurricanes were the defending ACC regular season and ACC tournament champions, and the Terriers win on the road is a program highlight.
-The Terriers were led by freshman Wayne Martin, who came of the bench to score 17 points and Jalen Cannon, who had his first double-double of the season with 14 points and 10 rebounds.
+The Terriers were led by freshman Wayne Martin, who came off the bench to score 17 points and Jalen Cannon, who had his first double-double of the season with 14 points and 10 rebounds.
 For their second match the Terriers beat Florida Atlantic 59–57, completing a two-game sweep while in Florida.
 The Terriers were led by Jalen Cannon and Ben Mockford, with each contributing 15 points and for the second straight game, rookie Wayne Martin added critical baskets down the stretch by scoring the winning layup with 32 seconds remaining.